Jorge Schwager

-Jorge Osvaldo Schwager Navarrete (born 4 July 1983) is a retired Chilean footballer.
+Jorge Osvaldo Schwager Navarrete (born 4 July 1983) is a Chilean football manager and former player who played as either a left-back or a midfielder.

 Coaching career

 After retiring, Schwager began coaching, starting his new experience in July 2016, when he was appointed assistant coach of Pablo Guede at Colo-Colo.
 From 2018, Schwager also functioned as a youth coach at Colo.

 In January 2019, Schwager was appointed assistant coach of Francisco Bozán at Universidad de Concepción They left the club at the end of 2019.

 On 3 February 2020, Schwager signed as an assistant coach for Deportes Recoleta under the management of his former teammate, Felipe Núñez.